cavemoa/Feather-M0-Adalogger/README.md

 Similar to simplelogger but with code in functions and minor revisions/tweaks.
 Still uses delay() and not RTC

 ##SimpleSleep
-Basic code using the RTCzero library to set the Feathers RTC to wake ont the 30th second of every minute.
-It just uses a seconds match only.
-It then disconnects the USB and puts itself to sleep.
-Once awake it reconnects the USB and waits for you to re-open a serial terminal to display the fact its awake.
+Basic code using the RTCzero library to set the Feathers RTC to every 5 seconds and blink the red LED twice to show its awake.

+##SimpleSleepUSB

+BAsic sketch to demonstate genrating serial, then putting the Feather M0 to sleep.
+When it wakes 10 seconds later it re-attaches the USB and allows serial output.
-The USBDevice.detach(); -> rtc.standbyMode(); -> after RTC interupt -> USBDevice.attach(); was the crucial sequence it gettingt he Feather M0 to talk after sleeping
+The USBDevice.detach(); -> rtc.standbyMode(); -> after RTC interupt -> USBDevice.attach(); was the crucial sequence it gettingt he Feather M0 to talk after sleeping.
+You do need to remeber to close the serial moniotr when it goes into sleep as it won't just start outputing to the same window when it wakes.
+You have to open another one once you hear the USB re-attach or see the LED's blink.

+##LowPowerLogger
+Basic logger that utilizes the Feather M0 Adalogger.
+It sets the RTC then wakes at regular intervals (15 secs by default) to write to the uSD card.
+Currently just logs battery voltage but could of course log anything with additional code.
+It has basic error code for uSD startup, flushes after every SD card write (so not the most efficient) and flashes the green LED each sample.